 This short podcast can tell you more about why we choose to use head halters.

 There are SO many reasons dogs wear muzzles, like described in this helpful infographic below!
-From vet visits, to reactivity, to preventing a dog from eating garbage, basket muzzles offer a comfortable option for dogs to be kept safe while still being able to drink water and take treats.
+From vet visits, to reactivity, to preventing a dog from eating garbage, basket muzzles offer a comfortable option for dogs to be kept safe.
+Always make sure your dog can still drink water and open their mouth to pant fully with the muzzle on.
 Baskerville brand muzzles are inexpensive and easy to find.
 Dogs do need to be trained to wear a muzzle comfortably.
 This video is a great resource for learning how to acclimate your dog to a muzzle.
 Muzzle Up Project is also a wonderful resource for all things muzzles.

 What Not to Do

-We do not recommend the use of aversive equipment such as prong collars, e-collars or shock collars.
-This aversive equipment creates negative associations, suppress behavior, and don’t help in getting to the underlying issue of any problem!
+We do not recommend the use of aversive equipment such as prong collars, e-collars, or shock collars.
+This aversive equipment creates negative associations, suppress behavior, and only provide a quick fix without getting to the underlying issue of any problem!
 To learn more about why we encourage you to stay away from prong collars and aversive equipment visit https://www.sfspca.org/behavior-training/prong/.